 “Khan captures both the intimacy of the moment and its cosmic scale.”– Guardian (U.K.)

-October 31–November 1, 2018 Rose Theater, Jazz at Lincoln Center’s Frederick P. Rose Hall
+Wednesday, October 31, 2018 at 7:30 pm Rose Theater, Jazz at Lincoln Center’s Frederick P. Rose Hall

 Akram Khan, director, choreographer, and performer